Pierre Serna: Political and editorial commitments

-He was a member of the Comité de vigilance face aux usages publics de l'histoire, he is engaged in this capacity and as scientific manager of the Institut d'histoire de la Révolution française, in the reflection on the ways of teaching the Revolution and the uses of that - in contemporary public space, and especially in political discourse.
+As a member of the Comité de vigilance face aux usages publics de l'histoire and in his role as scientific manager at the Institute for the History of the French Revolution, Serna is actively involved in debates surrounding history education and the uses of the past in the contemporary public sphere, particularly within political discourse.

-In early 2011, he published several texts on the Tunisian Revolution and the Egyptian revolution of 2011.
-He criticizes in particular the analyzes made by certain historians in parallel with the events of 1789, in the columns of the newspaper Le Monde.
+In early 2011, he published several articles regarding the Tunisian Revolution and the Egyptian revolution of 2011.
+He notably criticized analyses by other historians who drew direct parallels to the events of 1789 in the columns of Le Monde.

-In 2015, he signed a text published in Le Monde which protested against "lies and fantasies" relayed in opinion by the media about the new history programs in college.
+In 2015, he co-signed an article in Le Monde protesting what the signatories termed "lies and fantasies" reported by the media regarding new middle school history curricula.

-In 2017, he co-signed a platform in Mediapart entitled "Faire gagner la gauche passe par le vote Mélenchon".
+In 2017, he co-signed an op-ed in Mediapart titled "Faire gagner la gauche passe par le vote Mélenchon" ("Winning the Left Requires Voting for Mélenchon").

-From May 2017, Pierre Serna ran a weekly column which appears in the Friday edition of l'Humanité.
+From May 2017, Serna authored a weekly column, "Ma chronique de l'extrême centre" (My Column on the Extreme Center), which appeared in the Friday edition of l'Humanité.